hexpresso/WU-2019/EscapeGameSogeti/Be3rP4ck/README.md

 And it was a first blood!

 ## Outro
 I didn't take the time to watch wath was there in the first part.
 In CTF you run for flag.
-A friend told me once: "To solve crackme, you just have to understand enough in order to bruteforce the rest"
+A friend told me once: "*To solve crackme, you just have to understand enough in order to bruteforce the rest*"

+"""Courage doesn't always roar, sometimes it's the quiet voice at the end of the day whispering 'I will try again tomorrow'"""